Get Your Unique IP Address with a VPN & Unlock Safer, Smarter Browsing

 Some important terms to understand

 - Private IPs – Most people connect to the internet through a router hooked up to their modem.
 Routers make home networking possible by using private IP addresses.
-Instead of assigning and individual address to your smartphone, your PC, your Nintendo Switch, and your smart fridge, your regular router or VPN router gives them internal, private addresses.
+Instead of assigning an individual address to your smartphone, your PC, your Nintendo Switch, and your smart fridge, your regular router or VPN router gives them internal, private addresses.
+For example, your phone might be 192.168.1.2, your laptop 192.168.1.3, and your smart TV 192.168.1.4 — but all three of them share the same single public IP that your ISP assigned to your router.

 - IPv4 – Version 4 addresses (IPv4) have been around for decades.
 These are 32 bits in size, which unfortunately limits the number of unique addresses to around 4.3 billion, creating a shortage.